-On June 1, 2016 an additional grant of 13,250 restricted stock awards ("2016 Awards") was authorized by the Compensation Committee of the Company's Board of Directors.
-All of the 2016 Awards are subject to a time-vesting schedule and 75% are subject to performance conditions relating to EBITDA growth for the years ending December 31, 2016 and 2017, as stated in the 2016 Awards Agreements.
-The 25% of the 2016 Awards not subject to performance conditions have a fair market grant date value of approximately \$28,000, with the expense recognized over the two year vesting period.
-The 2016 Awards subject to the performance conditions have a fair market grant date value of \$85,000, with the expense recognized over the two year vesting period.
-The 2016 Awards subject to the vested awards was approximately \$28,000, with the expense recognized over the two year vesting period based upon the probability of achievement.
-As of December 31, 2016 the fair value of the vested awards was approximately \$57,000 and the fair value of the non-vested awards was \$57,000.
-The \$57,000 was recognized as stock based compensation expense in the Company's financial statements for the year ending December 31, 2016.
+On May 16, 2017 an additional grant of 21,000 restricted stock awards ("2017 Awards") was authorized by the Compensation Committee of the Company's Board of Directors.
+All of the 2017 Awards are subject to a time-vesting schedule and 75% are subject to performance conditions relating to EBITDA growth for the years ending December 31, 2017 and 2018, as stated in the 2017 Awards Agreements.
+The 25% of the 2017 Awards not subject to performance conditions have a fair market grant date value of approximately \$54,000, with the expense recognized over the two year vesting period.
+The 2017 Awards subject to the performance conditions have a fair market grant date value of \$161,000, with the expense recognized over the two year vesting period based upon the probability of achievement.
+As of December 31, 2017 the fair value of the vested awards was approximately \$108,000 and the fair value of the non-vested awards was \$108,000.
+Stock based compensation expense of \$108,000 was recognized in the Company's financial statements in relation to the 2017 Awards during the year ending December 31, 2017.